NewDark90/beam-bvm-interface/build-template/README.md

 5. Compiled wasm files will be in `./target/wasm32-wasi/release` directory

 After that you can use `app.wasm` and `contract.wasm` files in the same way you use it in Beam's contracts (see https://github.com/BeamMW/shader-sdk/wiki/Running-Beam-Shaders-using-CLI-Wallet).

+An example project can be used as a starter here: https://github.com/NewDark90/beam-bvm-starter